 Substitutions and additions

-The beauty about chicken salad is most of the time, whatever you throw in there, will work.
+The beauty of chicken salad is how versatile it is.
 You can make this your own depending on what you have on hand.
 Here are some of my suggestions:

-- shredded chicken – I like boneless skinless chicken breasts for this recipe, but chicken thighs (skin on or off) will also work the same.
+- shredded chicken – I like boneless skinless chicken breasts for this recipe, but chicken thighs will also work the same.
 You can also use a rotisserie chicken from the store for convenience.

-- celery – if you don’t like celery, you can totally leave it out.
+- celery – if you don’t like celery, leave it out.

 - almonds – any kind of nuts will work.
 Pecans or walnuts would be good subs.